googlearchive/blaze_compiler/proposal.md

 - multipleOf
 - maximum/exclusiveMaximum/minimum/exclusiveMinimum
 - min/maxLength
-- additionalItems, maxItems, minItems, uniqueItems
+- additionalItems, maxItems, minItems, uniqueItems //not possible?
-- maxProperties minProperties
+- maxProperties minProperties //not possible?
 - patternProperties
 - dependencies
-- additionalItems

 New Schema keywords developed for firebase
 - DONE constraint to translation into security rules (should be expressed in 2.0 rule expression syntax)